All Episodes

 Dramatic license, I guess.

-So anyway, you had clothes on, and you got up, I take it eventually, wobbled up, and made your way where?
+So anyway, you had clothes on, and you got up, I take it eventually, wobbled up and made your way where?

 Down into the town.

-I recognized the stretch of road.
+I recognized this stretch of road.

 I didn't hear it right away.